Dhghomon/easy_rust/README.md

 }
 ```

 So that's the file we will use.
-It's a small conversation with a comic book character named Calvin with his dad, who is not being serious about his question.
+It's a conversation with a comic book character named Calvin and his dad, who is not serious about his question.
 With this we can create a file to use every time.